 - 1. The following conduct, while not exclusive, may provide a basis for applying this adjustment: - (a) destroying or concealing material evidence, or attempting to do so; - (b) directing or procuring another person to destroy or conceal material evidence, or attempting to do so; - (c) testifying untruthfully or suborning untruthful testimony concerning a material fact, or producing or attempting to produce an altered, forged, or counterfeit document or record during a preliminary or grand jury proceeding, trial, sentencing proceeding, or any other judicial proceeding; - (d) threatening, intimidating, or otherwise unlawfully attempting to influence a co-defendant, witness, or juror, directly or indirectly; - (e) furnishing material falsehoods to a probation officer in the course of a presentence or other investigation for the court. - 2.
 In applying this provision, suspect testimony and statements should be evaluated in a light most favorable to the defendant. - 3.
 This provision is not intended to punish a defendant for the exercise of a constitutional right.
 A defendant's denial of guilt is not a basis for application of this provision. - 4.
-Where the defendant is convicted for an offense covered by §2J1.1 (Contempt), §2J1.2 (Obstruction of Justice), §2J1.3 (Perjury), §2J1.8 (Bribery of Witness), or §2J1.9 (Payment to Witness), this adjustment is not to be applied, except in determining the combined offense level as specified in Chapter Three, Part D (Multiple Counts).
-Under §3D1.2(e), a count for obstruction will be grouped with the count for the underlying offense.
-Ordinarily, the offense level for that Group of Closely Related Counts will be the offense level for the underlying offense, as increased by the 2-level adjustment specified by this section.
-In some instances, however, the offense level for the obstruction offense may be higher, in which case that will be the offense level for the Group.
-See §3D1.3(a).
-In cases in which a significant further obstruction occurred during the investigation or prosecution of an obstruction offense itself (one of the above listed offenses), an upward departure may be warranted (e.g., where a witness to an obstruction offense is threatened during the course of the prosecution for the obstruction offense).
+Where the defendant is convicted for an offense covered by \$2J1.1 (Contempt), \$2J1.2 (Obstruction of Justice), \$2J1.3 (Perjury), \$2J1.8 (Bribery of Witness), or \$2J1.9 (Payment to Witness), this adjustment is not to be applied to the offense level for that offense except where a significant further obstruction occurred during the investigation or prosecution of the obstruction offense itself (e.g., where the defendant threatened a witness during the course of the prosecution for the obstruction offense).
+Where the defendant is convicted both of the obstruction offense and the underlying offense, the count for the obstruction offense will be grouped with the count for the underlying offense under subsection (c) of \$3D1.2 (Groups of Closely-Related Counts).
+The offense level for that Group of Closely-Related Counts will be the offense level for the underlying offense increased by the 2-level adjustment specified by this section, or the offense level for the obstruction offense, whichever is greater.